Open Studios 2025 logo

 About us – committee

 The Open Studios West Berkshire and North Hampshire committee is formed from volunteers from our members base and also friends or family of artists.
 The committee includes artists from many disciplines that understand the issues that are involved in opening our studios on a practical level.
 Any committee member is able to help others with advice about how we operate and what our values are.
+Here are some of our long standing key committee members:

 Committee profiles

-John Brazendale (Vicechair OSWBNH)
+John Brazendale (Chair OSWBNH)

 John continues to work in The Cloud Studio and take part annually.